apache/mynewt-site/docs/os/tutorials/add_newtmgr.md

 ###Modify the Source

 Your application must designate an event queue that the `mgmt` package uses to receive request events from the newtmgr tool.
-It must also initialize a task and implement the task handler to dispatch events from this queue.
-The `mgmt` package executes and processes newtmgr request events in the context of this task.
-Your application, however, does not need to create a dedicated event queue and task for this purpose and can use its default event queue.
-This example uses the application's default event queue.
+The `mgmt` package executes and handles newtmgr request events in the context of the task that processes events from this event queue.
+You can designate the default event queue that Mynewt creates.
+If you choose to create and use a dedicated event queue, you must also initialize a task and implement the task handler to dispatch events from this queue.
+This example uses the default event queue that Mynewt creates.

 The `mgmt` package exports the `void mgmt_evq_set(struct os_eventq *evq)` function that an application must call to designate the event queue.
 Modify `main.c` to add this call as follows:

 Add the `mgmt/mgmt.h` header file: